 Does Not Like Shoes: A variation, as he's shown to prefer loose-fitting shoes when he enters Tokyo, and at least, hastily throws on a pair of sandals when he needs to make a trip to the office of Shonen Jump/ Jack.
 He much prefers to just wear socks, fitting in with his Cloudcuckoolander personality.

 Expy: Of Eiichiro Oda - a genius mangaka who started young, creator of the most successful flagship series in Jump period, works with incredible artistic freedom needing little to no input from his editor, and of course adopts a very dynamic art style to boot.
+Also like Oda, when an anime is made of his manga, he makes up Filler Arcs for the team to do rather than forcing them to come up with their own.

 Jerk Ass Facade: Some of his more arrogant or stand-offish remarks, especially his comments on winning the award that are what the main characters and viewer first see of him, tend to be to inspire his rivals to do their best.